gabrielsantosti777/readme-pessoal/README.md

 ---

-> "A tecnologia move o mundo."🌍
+> "A tecnologia move o mundo.🌍"